 You may be apprehensive about being admitted to a hospital that specializes in treating critically ill patients with multi-system failure or other serious disorders.

 At the same time you may wonder just what makes a transitional care hospital different from a conventional short-term hospital.
 To learn more, watch our video.
-Kindred Healthcare’s Family Education Program is designed to help you deal with those feelings and provide honest answers to your questions about what happens in a transitional care hospital.
+Our caregivers and teammates are here to help you deal with those feelings and provide honest answers to your questions about what happens in a transitional care hospital.

 Our aim is to help you understand the unique place a transitional care hospital holds in the continuum of care as well as to offer empathy for what you are experiencing and education about what to expect.